Anas-Hagras/d-blog/README.md

 1. **Content Generation** 📝:

-   - When a new page is added to the `_pages` directory (either from a push to main or a PR)
+   - When a new page is added to the `_posts` directory (either from a push to main or a PR)
    - The first GitHub Action is triggered
    - It generates social media content using AI
    - Creates a new PR containing the generated content